exasol/postgresql-virtual-schema/doc/extension_store/README.md

     * Maybe configure a script that checks if it is still in use.
 * Idea: Don't do updates of existing extensions, just install the new version and keep the old one.
     * Upgrading an existing VS would require deleting and re-installing?
+    * This requires that the user has to re-enter the credentials.
+    * Alternative solution: re-use the existing connection, but it's hard to decide which resources to delete and which to keep.
 * Some installation scripts need a different mechanism:
     > Our python extensions, usually, bring a whole language container.
 For that, we need to add a new language via alter session.
 This means, we first need to fetch the current script_languages string via `SELECT * FROM SYS.EXA_PARAMETERS WHERE ...` and then append our new container.
 Maybe, this has to be it own mechanism. https://docs.exasol.com/db/latest/database_concepts/udf_scripts/adding_new_packages_script_languages.htm